 To learn more about the advantages of renewing your lease early, read our article Renewing Your Commercial Lease: 3 Reasons to Renew Early (and 3 Reasons to Not).

 While rare, it is possible that you and your landlord will reach a disagreement during the life of your lease.
 It may arise from different interpretations of renewal or expansion market rental rate language.
 These lease provisions typically outline how the rental rate is calculated if you decide to renew or expand.
 Lease comparables are an important part of this discussion.
 Your tenant rep should be able to provide you with the most recent lease comparables to help you in determining the market rental rate.

 Should this situation arise, your tenant representative will be by your side throughout the entire process.

-Purchasing your own building can be a valuable investment for your company.
+Purchasing your own building can be a valuable opportunity for your company.
 However, it comes with additional risk and a number of new responsibilities and expenses, including hefty upfront costs, maintenance and repairs.

 A tenant rep will perform a thorough lease versus buy analysis, that will look at the pros and cons for your company.
 Company growth, cash on hand and the availability of resources within the company to help manage a building will all be part of the analysis.